chunsj/TH/README.md

 # My Deep Learning Library for Common Lisp using libTH/libTHNN

 ## NEWS (2020-09-27)
   My current interest is probabillistic programming.
-I'd like to build a framework like PyMC.
+I'd like to build a framework like Church/PyMC.

 ## OLD NEWS
   * 20200823: Done with Grokking Deep Reinforcement Learning Book.